Bay Sunday: Women of the Black Panthers

 Tags: african american civil rights, angela davis, black panthers, charles carry, eldridge cleaver, ericka huggins, huey newton, johnny spain, jonina abron, national black women's health project, v62198-1, violence

-Added to San Francisco Bay Area Television Archive on September 27, 2011.
+Added to Bay Area Television Archive on September 27, 2011.

 - Type of material: series